Assam: After SP, magistrate held in sexual assault-murder case of minor; CM lauds CID | Law-Order

 The rape and murder case led to outrage in the state.
 The chief minister visited the girl's family on August 12 following their allegations that the police displayed extreme dereliction of duty in collecting evidence.

-Additional DGP (CID) A Y V Krishna told reporters that a detailed probe and evidence have established the accused men's offences of molestation, murder, destruction of evidence and attempt to rape under several sections of the IPC and POCSO Act.
+The Additional DGP (CID) told reporters that a detailed probe and evidence have established the accused men's offences of molestation, murder, destruction of evidence and attempt to rape under several sections of the IPC and POCSO Act.

 ''It was not a case of death by hanging.
 The accused hit hard on the girl's head and neck, and then strangulated her with a coconut coir rope after she threatened to tell his wife about the sexual assault,'' he said.